aksommerville/deadweight/README.md

 - [ ] The hello splash has got to go, alas.
 Needs to look silly and whimsical.
 More Kirby, less Ninja Gaiden.
 - [ ] Princess should trigger treadles.
 - [ ] Proper graphics.
+- [ ] Decorative snow during a snowglobe earthquake?
+Might be conspicuously nes-implausible.
 - [ ] Sound effects.
 - [ ] Music.
 - [ ] There's a bug somewhere in collision detection that lets you pass thru solid sprites sometimes when also colliding against the map.
 Ignoring it for now.